HWTeng-Teaching/202502-Financial-Econometrics/512717009_IWFan/HomeWork05(20250324)/Ques. and Ans.md

 **(d)**

+**Set up the hypotheses:**
-Null hypothesis (H₀): β₂ ≥ 0 (no quantity discount)
+- H₀: β₂ ≥ 0 (no effect of quantity on price)

-Alternative hypothesis (H₁): β₂ < 0 (quantity discount exists)

-From output:

-β₂ = −0.0600, t = −5.892, p = 2.85e−07
+- H₁: β₂ < 0 (quantity has a negative effect on price) Result： t value = -5.892 , one-tailed p value = 1.425e-07

-Conclusion: Reject H₀ at 1% significance level.

-There is strong evidence of a quantity discount in the cocaine market.
+*For this hypothesis, The calculated t-value is -5.892.
+We reject H0.(less than or equal to the critical (t-=1.675, 0.95,n-4).
+To conclude that sellers are willing to accept a lower price if they can make sales in larger quantities.

 --------------------------------------------------------------